Configuration ⚙️

 Manually creating your .env

-1. Copy the example template in the root directory of the project and rename it to .env:
+- Copy the example template in the root directory of the project and rename it to

 cp .env.example .env

-1. Open .env in your preferred editor and fill in all required values:
+.envin your preferred editor and fill in all required values:- Ensure

-2. Save .env and re-run any dygest commands. dygest will automatically load the values from .env.
+.envand re-run anydygestcommands. dygest will automatically load the values from.env.

 Note:

-• After the file is created, you can overwrite any value with either direct editing or via the CLI (dygest config ...).
+.envdoes not exist when dygest starts, it will create a new.envpopulated with default values (as defined indygest/config.py).- After the file is created, you can overwrite any value with either direct editing or via the CLI (

 Configuring with dygest config